All Products

 You can use search indexes to return the total number of rows that match the query conditions.
 This feature applies to data verification and data-driven operations.

 • If you configure an empty query condition when you perform a match all query by using a search index, all data in the search index matches the query condition.
-In this case, the total number of rows that is returned is the total number of rows in the search index.
+In this case, the total number of rows that are returned is the total number of rows in the search index.

-• If you do not write data during the query and all data in the data table is indexed, the total number of rows that is returned is the total number of rows in the data table.
+• If you do not write data during the query and all data in the data table is indexed, the total number of rows that are returned is the total number of rows in the data table.

 Aggregation

-Search indexes allow you to perform aggregation operations to obtain the maximum value, minimum value, average value, sum, count and distinct count of rows, percentiles, and histogram statistics.
+Search indexes allow you to perform aggregation operations to obtain the maximum value, minimum value, average value, sum, count, and distinct count of rows, percentiles, and histogram statistics.
 You can also use search indexes to group results.
 This allows you to perform lightweight statistical analysis.

 Aggregation